MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/grouppolicy/Set-GPPrefRegistryValue.md

 This cmdlet can take input from the pipeline:

---You can pipe GPO objects to this cmdlet to set a specified Registry preference item on one or more GPOs.
+- You can pipe GPO objects to this cmdlet to set a specified Registry preference item on one or more GPOs.

---You can pipe PreferenceRegistrySetting objects to this cmdlet to set one or more Registry preference items on a specified GPO.
+- You can pipe PreferenceRegistrySetting objects to this cmdlet to set one or more Registry preference items on a specified GPO.

 ## EXAMPLES